Rohith2201/Infrastructure-Engineer-Task---tanX.fi/README.md

-Here's a clean and detailed README for your project:

 ---

-# Data Analysis Project
+# Data Analysis Project For Tanx.fi

-This project involves performing data analysis on sales data.
-The analysis includes computing customer revenue, monthly revenue, product revenue, and identifying top customers.
-The project is containerized using Docker and includes automated tests to ensure the correctness of the analysis functions.
+This repository contains a data analysis project focusing on sales data.
+The analysis involves calculating customer revenue, monthly revenue, product revenue, and identifying the top customers.
+The project is containerized with Docker, and includes automated tests to verify the accuracy of the analysis functions.

 ## Project Structure